padogrid/geode-1-docker-debezium_kafka/README_HEADER.md

-This bundle integrates Geode/GemFire with Debezium for ingesting initial data and CDC records from MySQL into a Geode/GemFire cluster via a Kafka sink connector included in the `geode-addon` distribution.
+This bundle integrates Geode/GemFire with Debezium for ingesting initial data and CDC records from MySQL into a Geode/GemFire cluster via a Kafka sink connector included in the PadoGrid distribution.
 It supports inserts, updates and deletes.